- APS Landing Page

 In addition to all Cal State East Bay programs undergoing academic review, several programs at Cal State East Bay also receive discipline-specific accreditation.

 At Cal State East Bay, General Education (GE) Learning Outcomes are aligned to the Institutional Learning Outcomes, WASC Core Competencies and AAC&U’s LEAP Essential Learning Outcomes, all of which express the knowledge, skills, and values CSUEB graduates are expected to attain.
 Collectively, the GE learning outcomes and ILOs of CSUEB distinguish who we are, what we value, and how we expect students to demonstrate their learning.

 Assessment of General Education Learning Outcomes is the responsibility of the General Education Assessment Committee, a subcommittee of the Committee on Academic Planning and Review (CAPR) following the GE Assessment Schedule.

-Student Learning Outcomes are developed by faculty and assessed by the individual faculty member teaching a course.
-Student Learning Outcomes are the knowledge, skills, and abilities expected of all students completing a course and are evaluated by the instructor as part of the regular grading process.
+Course Student Learning Outcomes (SLOs) are developed by faculty and assessed by the individual faculty member teaching a course.
+These are the knowledge, skills, and abilities expected of all students completing a course and are evaluated by the instructor as part of the regular grading process.
 Course Student Learning Outcomes for all courses are available by College and are included in every course syllabus as outlined in the Academic Senate Policy.